work permit in Netherlands

 Types of work visas in the Netherlands

-Requirements for obtaining a work visa
+Requirements for Getting a Work Visa

-How to apply for the Netherlands work visa in 2024?
+How to Apply for the Netherlands Work Visa in 2024?

 • GVVA (Gecombineerde Vergunning voor Verblijf en Arbeid) – Combined residence and work permit.

-• Seasonal and short-term work visas – for temporary work.
+• Seasonal and Short-term Work Visas – For temporary work.

-To obtain a work visa, you must have a job offer from an employer registered in the Netherlands.
-The employer must confirm that the vacancy cannot be filled by a candidate from the Netherlands or another EU country.
+Step 2: Find an Employer in the Netherlands To get a work visa, you need to have a job offer from a Dutch employer, confirming that the vacancy could not be filled by a candidate from the Netherlands or another EU country.

 • Labour contract with a Dutch employer.

-• Diplomas and certificates confirming qualifications.
+• Diplomas and certificates that confirm qualifications.

 • A resume reflecting professional experience.